yokolet/textblog/CreatingTopPage.md

 For now, textblog app got the realistic top page.
 However, the sign in link doesn't have its supposed feature.
-Next topic is about [Integrating OAuth and GraphQL to ReactJS](./IntegratingOAuthGraphQLToReact.md).
+Next topic is about [Adding Sign In to React](./AddingSignInToReact.md).